gzt/replaceR/README.md

 a small wrapper around their code to make it mimic the behavior the `R` library.

 If you want something more than that, don't use this!
 Either roll your own or, better, use the `R` standalone math library.

+The `mt19937ar.*` files are copyright their original owners subject to their terms.
+See those files for details.

+To compile and run an example, try:

+    gcc mt19937ar.c replaceR.c testreplaceR.c -o testreplaceR
+    ./testreplaceR

+The results here should agree with the results in `ReplaceResults.txt`.